 As the trail winds through three counties—Chickasaw, Pontotoc, and Union—it offers views of mature hardwood forests; trees draped in the vines of kudzu; fields of cotton and soybeans; pastures; and wetlands.
 Along the way, the asphalt pathway connects six communities—New Albany, Ecru, Pontotoc, Algoma, New Houlka, and Houston—which offer pleasant places to rest, eat, and shop.

-Tanglefoot Trail has four “whistle stop” facilities that provide parking, restrooms, water fountains, bike racks, benches, and picnic tables.
-From north to south, the whistle stops are located in Ingomar, Ecru, Algoma, and New Houlka.
+The Tanglefoot Trail has four “whistle stop” facilities that provide parking, restrooms, water fountains, bike racks and picnic tables, from south (mile marker 0) to north:

 - New Houlka (205 West Front Street; milepost 9.9)

 - Ecru (279 South Railroad Avenue; milepost 32.6)

 - Ingomar (1103 County Road 90; milepost 37.1)